abema/flagfit/README.md

 # flagfit
-A Flexible Flag client for Android and Java
+A Flexible Flag client for Android and Kotlin

 This library consists of a core **flagfit** library and a **flagfit-flagtype** library.